ecclesmosque/ecclesmosque.github.io/_posts/2016-06-05-ramadan-2016-1437-announcement.md

 ## Eid prayers

-We will be holding five Eid prayers this year: 8.30am and 9.30am.
+We will be holding two Eid prayers this year: 8.30am and 9.30am.

 ## Zakatul Fitr